Mahniba/Normal-distrubution/README.md

 # Probability-distribution
-codes depicting standard normal distribution, normal distributions and a binomail distribution given n trails
+codes depicting standard normal distribution, normal distributions, a binomail distribution given n trails and a position distribution with it's histogram of probabilities